- Program Benefits

 - Withholding requirements for au pair taxes

-Use the 2019 Tax Tables (starting on page 24 of Document Instructions for Form 1040NR-EZ) to determine what you may owe in federal taxes.
+Read the Instructions for Form 1040-NR and refer to the 2020 Tax Tables to determine what you may owe in federal taxes.

 Au pairs are explicitly not eligible for the Earned Income Tax Credit, The Hope Credit or the Lifetime Learning Credits.

-We have included a link to the form 1040NR-EZ from tax year 2019.
+We have included a link to the form 1040-NR from tax year 2020.
 Please remember that any specific tax questions or issues should be addressed to a tax preparation professional.

 Host Family Taxes